mnansary/matSSTMMC/README.md

 # Modular Multilevel Converter Based Solid State Transformer
 Analysis of Modular Multilevel Converter Based Solid State Transformer Implementing Hybrid Control
+# Abstract
+A Solid State Transformer (SST) consists of a high-frequency transformer and power electronic converters.It is relatively a complex system.
+It requires control in many stages.
+The control methods vary from topology to topology.
+In this paper, Modular Multilevel Converter (MMC) topology is used in converter stage.
+To control MMC, a hybrid control is implemented consisting of a modified sorting algorithm and model predictive control.
+Using the proposed algorithm, the performance of the system under different grid disturbances has been analyzed.

 	Version        : 0.0.2
 	MATLAB         : 9.1	(R2016b)